drlukeparry/pyslm/README.rst

     :alt: Chat on Gitter

-PySLM is a python library for supporting development of  input files used in Additive Manufacturing, in particular Selective Laser Melting (SLM), Direct Metal Laser Sintering (DMLS) platforms typically used in both academia and industry.
+PySLM is a Python library for supporting development of input files used in Additive Manufacturing or 3D Printing, in particular Selective Laser Melting (SLM), Direct Metal Laser Sintering (DMLS) platforms typically used in both academia and industry.
 The core capabilities aim to include slicing, hatching and support generation and providing an interface to the binary build file formats available for platforms.
 The library is built of core classes which may provide the basic functionality to generate the scan vectors used on systems and also be used as building blocks to prototype and develop new algorithms.

 This library provides design tools for use in Additive Manufacturing including the slicing, hatching, support generation and  related analysis tools (e.g. overhang analysis, build-time estimation).

-PySLM is built-upon python libraries `Trimesh <https://github.com/mikedh/trimesh>`_ and based on some custom modifications to the `PyClipper <https://pypi.org/project/pyclipper/>`_ libraries which are leveraged to provide the  slicing and manipulation of polygons, such as offsetting and clipping of lines.
+PySLM is built-upon python libraries `Trimesh <https://github.com/mikedh/trimesh>`_ and based on some custom modifications to the `PyClipper <https://pypi.org/project/pyclipper/>`_ libraries, which are leveraged to provide the slicing and manipulation of polygons, such as offsetting and clipping of lines.
 Additional functionality will be added to provide basic capabilities.

 The aims is this library provides especially for an academic environment, a useful set of tools for prototyping and used in-conjunction with simulation and analytic studies.